opticsfoundry/OpticsFoundry_ControlLight/README.md

 &nbsp;

+## Use with labscript

+We are working on a labscript interface.
+Please contact us if you are interested in it, as we can accelerate its development if there is interest.

+&nbsp;

+## Use with Linux

+It would not require much work to adapt this API to Linux.
+If you need this, please tell us and we can accelerate Linux support.

+&nbsp;

 ## Rebuilding and using ControlLightAPI

 The ControlLight API code resides in the folder "ControlLight", which is a Visual Studio C++ 2022 CMake project.